Renormalization of crossing probabilities in the dilute Potts model: Introduction

-In {[14]}, Duminil-Copin \textit{\&} Tassion proposed alternative arguments to obtain RSW estimates for models that are no self-dual at criticality.
+Given the above discussion of the loop model and its accompanying parameters, we return to the planar random-cluster model, and its quadrichotomy of possible behaviors that is central to the RSW-type result.
+In {[14]}, Duminil-Copin \textit{\&} Tassion proposed alternative arguments to obtain RSW estimates for models that are not self-dual at criticality.
 The novel quantities of interest in the argument involve renormalization inequalities, which in the case of Bernoulli percolation can be viewed as a coarse graining argument, as well as the introduction of strip densities which are quantities defined as a limit supremum over a real parameter $\alpha$.
-Ultimately, the paper proves RSW estimates for measures with free or wired boundary conditions in {\textit{subcritical}, \textit{supercritical}, \textit{critical discontinuous} $\&$ \textit{critical continuous}} cases, with applications of the two theorems relating to the mixing times of the random cluster measure, for systems undergoing discontinuous phase transitions {[14,18]}.
+Ultimately, the paper proves RSW estimates for measures with free or wired boundary conditions in \textit{subcritical}, \textit{supercritical}, \textit{critical discontinuous} $\&$ \textit{critical continuous} cases, with applications of the two theorems relating to the mixing times of the random cluster measure, for systems undergoing discontinuous phase transitions {[14,18]}.
 Near the end of the introduction, the authors mention that potential generaliations of their novel renormalization argument can be realized in the dilute Potts model studied by Nienhuis which is equivalent to the loop $O(n)$ model, a model conjectured to exist in the same universality class as the spin $O(n)$ model.

+Obtaining RSW-type results for several models in Statistical Physics, whether the model depends upon self-duality or not, is continually of great interest to pursue.
+Relatedly, on the discrete level being able to argue that RSW-type results hold for a broad class of models would also provide information pertaining to universality.
+With regards to the loop $O(n)$ model, previous arguments have demonstrated that the connective constant, along with other information that is crucial to critical behavior, has been obtained with the \textit{parafermionic observable}.
+While such an observable was originally introduced to study conformal invariance of different models in several celebrated works {[11,25,26]}, determining the classes of boundary conditions for which the observable is sufficiently well behaved has historically been very difficult.